emscripten-core/emsdk/README.md

 - `python`: Version 3.8 or above.
 - `java`: For running closure compiler (optional)

-The emsdk pre-compiled binaries are built against Ubuntu/Focal 20.04 LTS and therefore depend on system libraries compatible with versions of `glibc` and `libstdc++` present in that release.
+The emsdk pre-compiled binaries are built against debian/stretch (for x86_64) and debian/bullseye (for arm64) sysroots and therefore depend on system libraries compatible with the version of `glibc` (and other libraries) present in those releases.
 If your linux distribution is very old you may not be able to use the pre-compiled binaries packages.
+Note that `libc++` is statically linked so there should be no issues with older versions of `libstdc++` or `libc++`.

 ### Windows